War in Afghanistan (2001–2021)

-An American covert operation in neighboring Pakistan led to the killing of Osama bin Laden in May 2011, and NATO leaders began planning an exit strategy from Afghanistan.
-On 28 December 2014, NATO formally ended ISAF combat operations in Afghanistan and officially transferred full security responsibility to the Afghan government.
+An American covert operation in neighboring Pakistan led to the killing of Osama bin Laden in 2011, and NATO leaders began planning an exit strategy from Afghanistan.
+In 2014, NATO formally ended ISAF combat operations in Afghanistan and officially transferred full security responsibility to the Afghan government.
 Unable to eliminate the Taliban through military means, coalition forces (and separately, the Afghan government led by Ashraf Ghani) turned to diplomacy to end the conflict.
-These efforts culminated in the United States–Taliban deal in February 2020, which stipulated the withdrawal of all US troops from Afghanistan by 2021.
-In exchange, the Taliban pledged to prevent any militant group from staging attacks from Afghan territory against the US and its allies.
-However, the Afghan government was not a party to the deal and rejected its terms.
+These efforts culminated in the United States–Taliban deal in 2020, which stipulated the withdrawal of all US troops from Afghanistan by 2021.
 Coinciding with the withdrawal of troops, the Taliban launched a broad offensive throughout the summer of 2021, successfully reestablishing their control over Afghanistan, including the capital city of Kabul on 15 August.
-On the same day, the last president of the Islamic Republic, Ashraf Ghani, fled the country; the Taliban declared victory and the war was formally brought to a close.
+On the same day, Ghani fled the country; the Taliban declared victory and the war was formally brought to a close.
 By 30 August, the last American military aircraft departed from Afghanistan, ending the protracted American-led military presence in the country.

 Overall, the war killed an estimated 176,000–212,000+ people, including 46,319 civilians.
 In addition, 66,650 people were killed in the related War in North-West Pakistan.
-While more than 5.7 million former refugees returned to Afghanistan after the 2001 invasion, by the time the Taliban returned to power in 2021, 2.6 million Afghans remained refugees, while another 4 million were internally displaced.
+While more than 5.7 million former refugees returned to Afghanistan after the 2001 invasion, by the fall of Kabul, 2.6 million Afghans remained refugees, while another 4 million were internally displaced.
+Terrorist groups and pro-republic insurgents have led to ongoing post-war conflict, exacerbated by an economic and humanitarian crisis.

 Names

-This twenty-year armed conflict (2001–2021) is referred to as the war in Afghanistan in order to distinguish it from Afghanistan's various other wars, notably the ongoing Afghan conflict of which it was a part, and the Soviet–Afghan War.
+This conflict from 2001 to 2021 is referred to as the war in Afghanistan, in order to distinguish it from Afghanistan's various other wars, notably the ongoing Afghan conflict of which it was a part, and the Soviet–Afghan War.
 From the perspective of the West, the war is divided between 2001 and 2014 (the ISAF mission), when most combat operations were performed by coalition forces, and 2015 to 2021 (the Resolute Support Mission), when the Afghan armed forces did most of the fighting against the Taliban.
 The war was named Operation Enduring Freedom from 2001 to 2014 and as Operation Freedom's Sentinel from 2015 to 2021 by the US.
 Alternatively, it has been called the US war in Afghanistan.
-In Afghanistan itself, the war is known as simply the "war in Afghanistan" (جنگ در افغانستان Jang dar Afğānistān, د افغانستان جگړه Də Afğānistān Jagṛa).
+In Afghanistan itself, the war is known as simply the "war in Afghanistan".